Ripple's XRP technical analysis: XRP/USD flirting with game-changing demand zone

 XRP/USD weekly chart

 The price is running towards its third consecutive weekly closure in the red.
-Big weekly support is noted at $0.2350.
+XRP is back to trading at the lowest levels seen in some eight weeks.

 XRP/USD daily chart